bees-hive/elegant-git/docs/commands.md

 branch is equal to the local one.
 Also, you can give a custom name of the remote branch if needed.

+If there are uncommitted changes, they will be stashed prior to the command execution and un-stashed after its successful completion.
+This is useful if you need to deliver only sub-set of the changes.

 Approximate commands flow is
 ```bash
 ==>> git elegant deliver-work